odoo-dev/odoo/doc/howtos/rdtraining/01_architecture.rst

     * and more

 :ref:`Web controllers <reference/controllers>`
-    Handle requests from web browsers.
+    Handle requests from web browsers

 Static web data
     Images, CSS or JavaScript files used by the web interface or website

-None of these elements is mandatory: some modules may only add data files (e.g. country-specific accounting configuration), while others add business objects.
+None of these elements are mandatory.
+Some modules may only add data files (e.g. country-specific accounting configuration), while others may only add business objects.
 During this training, we will create business objects, object views and data files.
 :ref:`Web controllers <howto/rdtraining/G_website>` and
-:ref:`static web data <howto/rdtraining/I_jswidget>` are covered by advanced sections.
+:ref:`static web data <howto/rdtraining/I_jswidget>` are advanced topics.

 Module structure
 ----------------